Linlithgow Loch Private Individual Loch Access Permits

 - Indemnify West Lothian Leisure and Historic Scotland of any responsibility for any injury or accident and assume full liability for your actions/inactions.

 We require 72 hours advance notice of date of access to the loch.
 The cost of the permit is £4 per craft per day.
 You'll be issued an invoice for payment within 30 days.

-As the Low Port is closed at this time you be required to access the Loch via Town Bay Car Park.
+As Low Port is closed at this time, you will be required to access the Loch via Town Bay Car Park.